 Brighton Animal Clinic and ICSB-CO uses the HomeAgain® microchip.
 The procedure for implanting a microchip is similar to an injection and is virtually painless.
-The procedure can either be performed at our clinic or at one of our Mobile Freeze Clinics.
+The procedure can either be performed at our clinic.
 You can get more information on both the HomeAgain® Microchip by using the FORMS & LINKS dropdown menu above.

 As of October 1, 1998, The American Kennel Club (AKC) requires that any dog, whose semen is frozen for storage or collected and used as fresh chilled semen, must have a DNA profile on record at AKC.
 Additionally, any dog that sires more than 3 litters a year must have a DNA profile on record for the Frequent Use Sire program.
 For more information, please use the FORMS & LINKS dropdown menu above and click on the link for the American Kennel Club.

-DNA testing can be on at our facility or at one of our mobile freeze clinics.
+DNA testing can be done at our facility or by the owner at home.
 DNA testing is simple and painless.
 The DNA sample is collected via a swab of the cheek.
 The sample is then mailed to AKC for processing and a DNA profile is mailed to the owner.
 This form of ID is not as easily accessible to the public, but is absolutely permanent.
 The courts of justice have accepted the use of DNA ID many times.
 You can also prove paternity through DNA testing.